ismail-bayraktar/basak-pastanesi-master/packages/README.md

 # Shared Packages

-This directory contains shared packages used across all TulumBak applications.
+This directory contains shared packages used across all Başak Pastanesi applications.

 ## Packages